About Work Orders

 An external work order is a shareable work order that you send to people outside of your MaintainX organization.
 They're useful for organizations that outsource work to 3rd parties.
 Recipients have limited access to shared work orders.
 For more information, see External Work Orders.

-MaintainX CoPilot in the Work Order Lifecycle
+MaintainX Assist in the Work Order Lifecycle

-MaintainX CoPilot helps you:
+MaintainX Assist helps you:

 - Create work orders.